-Note: China does not include Hong Kong and Taiwan.
-The 10 most often reported places of birth and languages at the jurisdiction level may not be the same as at the region level, and are thus labeled separately.
+Note: The 10 most often reported languages at the jurisdiction level may not be the same as at the region level, and are therefore labeled separately.

-Data source: 2015-2019 American Community Survey
+Data source: 2015-2019 American Community Survey.

-In Prince William County, Spanish is the most prevalently spoken language for people with limited English proficiency (LEP).
-From 2015 to 2019, Prince William County's population with LEP grew by 40 percent.
+In Prince William County, Spanish is the most prevalently spoken language for people with LEP.
+From 2010 to 2019, Prince William County's population with LEP grew by 40 percent.

 Across the whole region, Spanish is the most prevalently spoken language for people with LEP.
-The remainder of the top 10 LEP languages (or language groups) in the region are as follows, in order: other Indo-European languages; Chinese (including Mandarin and Cantonese); other and unspecified languages; Korean; Vietnamese; other Asian or Pacific Islander languages; French, Haitian, or Cajun; Arabic: and Tagalog (including Filipino).
+The remainder of the top 10 LEP languages (or language groups) in the region are as follows, in order: other Indo-European languages; Chinese (including Mandarin and Cantonese); other and unspecified languages; Korean; Vietnamese; other Asian or Pacific Islander languages; French, Haitian, or Cajun; Arabic; and Tagalog (including Filipino).

-Table 5: Demographics, Growth in LEP Population
+Table 5: Demographics, Growth in LEP Population, Washington Region, 2010-2019